priteshacharya/ideal-parakeet/README.md

 Testing is set up using the built in Unit Test framework in Python

-Run the tests with `python setup.py test` in the root directory Alternatively you can do `python -m unittest discover -s .`
+Run the tests with `python setup.py test` in the root directory.

+Alternatively you can do `python -m unittest discover -s .`